-Timothy is also an experienced dispute resolution lawyer and is accomplished in the area of Alternative Dispute Resolution (ADR), having resolved a number of matters through mediation and arbitration.
+Timothy is also an experienced commercial litigator and dispute resolution lawyer and is accomplished in the area of Alternative Dispute Resolution (ADR), having resolved a number of matters through mediation and arbitration.

 Timothy is also knowledgeable in all aspects of insolvency, including business rescue.

 Prior to joining the practice, Timothy worked in the commercial litigation department of a leading Cape Town law firm.
-He subsequently took up a senior role at the London office of an international regulatory body for accountants and insolvency practitioners, handling matters involving insolvency law, regulatory law and professional conduct.
-Timothy also practised in a law firm in the UK before returning to South Africa.
+He subsequently qualified as a solicitor of England and Wales and practised as such in the UK before returning to South Africa.

 Timothy holds a BSocSc (Economics) degree and an LLB degree from the University of Cape Town.